 If you want a simple, effective, non-chemical means of falling asleep, meditation is the way to go.

-Final Thoughts on Better Sleep Tips for Women Over Fifty
+Final Thoughts on The Midlife Woman’s Guide to Better Sleep

 Sleep issues are more common than we tend to think – you are not alone if you have trouble sleeping!